Grace Kelly: Early life and family

+While living in Germany, Margaret's father, Karl Majer, owned Schloss Helmsdorf (Castle Helmsdorf) in Immenstaad am Bodensee and lived on the estate.
+He managed the property as a German landowner, established himself as a local wine merchant, and constructed a large wine cellar on-site.
+In 1872, he sold the castle and its estate to Hermann Winter, a businessman from Backnang, for 54,000 guilders before relocating to the United States.

+Patrilineally, Grace's mother descended from Prof. Johann Christian von Majer (1741–1821) from Ludwigsburg, who worked as a political scientist, jurist and theologian, and was elected five times Rector of the University of Tübingen.
+In recognition of his distinguished service as a jurist and his contributions to legal scholarship and state administration Johann Christian was raised in 1808 to the personal nobility (Personaladel) by Frederick I of Württemberg in the Kingdom of Württemberg.
+Through him, Grace was descended from the Schenk von Stauffenberg family — best known for Claus Schenk Graf von Stauffenberg, who attempted to assassinate Adolf Hitler — as well as from several other German noble families, including the von Zedlitz, von Plieningen, von Münchingen, von Ow, von Bettendorf, von Nippenburg, von Roth and Megenzer von Velldorf families.

 Kelly had two older siblings, Margaret and John Jr., and a younger sister, Elizabeth.
 The children were raised in the Catholic faith, and Grace continued to practice the faith until her death, with Rita Gam describing her as a "deeply religious person".
 Kelly grew up in a small, close-knit Catholic community.
 She was baptized and received her elementary education in the parish of Saint Bridget's in East Falls.
 Founded in 1853 by Saint John Neumann, the fourth Bishop of Philadelphia, Saint Bridget's was a relatively young parish, with families very familiar with one another.
 While attending Ravenhill Academy, a Catholic girls' school, Kelly modeled fashions at local charity events with her mother and sisters.
 In 1942, at the age of 12, she played the lead in Don't Feed the Animals, a play produced in East Falls by the Old Academy Players.

 In May 1947, Kelly graduated from Stevens School, a private institution in nearby Chestnut Hill, where she participated in drama and dance programs.
 Her graduation yearbook listed her favorite actress as Ingrid Bergman and her favorite actor as Joseph Cotten.
 Written in the "Stevens' Prophecy" section was "Miss Grace P. Kelly – a famous star of stage and screen".
 Owing to her low mathematics scores, Kelly was rejected by Bennington College in July 1947.
 Despite her parents' initial disapproval, Kelly decided to pursue her dreams of becoming an actress.
 Her father was particularly displeased with her decision, as he viewed acting as "a slim cut above streetwalker" at the time.
 In 1947, Kelly signed with the Walter Thornton Model Agency gracing the covers of magazines.

 In 1954, Kelly dated and was engaged to Oleg Cassini after his divorce from Gene Tierney.